 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 With so many new credit card enhancements, it's hard to make sense of it all.
-I wanted to take a moment to show you how to stack a recent addition with other current offers to buy a pair of Bose headphones for up to 75% off the retail price—while earning thousands of Membership Rewards points from doing so.
+I wanted to take a moment to show you how I stacked a temporary card benefit with other current offers to buy a pair of Bose headphones for up to 75% off the retail price—while earning thousands of Membership Rewards points from doing so.

 Amex Offers are a great way of getting cash back or bonus points for making purchases with certain retailers.
-Many cardholders of The Business Platinum Card® from American Express are finding a slew of new Amex Offers in their accounts.
-There are two for Dell for which you'll want to take note:
+Back in mid-2020, many cardholders of The Business Platinum Card® from American Express found a slew of new Amex Offers in their accounts — including two Dell Amex Offers:

 - Get 10% back, up to $1,500